-The Company's investment portfolio as of June 30, 2014 consisted of debt securities and one equity investment.
-The Company's investment portfolio as of December 31, 2013 was comprised exclusively of debt securities.
-The debt securities owned as of June 30, 2014 and December 31, 2013 include LMM investments and private placement investments.
-The significant unobservable input utilized in the determination of the fair value of the LMM portfolio debt investments is the risk adjusted discount rate utilized in the discounted cash flow approach.
-The discount rate is based on the underlying credit quality of the borrower as of June 30, 2014 and December 31, 2013.
+The Company's investment portfolio as of September 30, 2014 consisted of debt securities and equity investments.
+The Company's investment portfolio as ofDecember 31, 2013 was comprised exclusively of debt securities.
+The debt securities owned as of September 30, 2014 and December 31, 2013 include LMM investments, Private Loans, and private placement investments.
+The significant unobservable input utilized in the determination of the fair value of the LMM portfolio investments is the risk adjusted discount rate utilized in the discount cash flow approach.
+The discount rate is based on the underlying credit quality of the borrower as of September 30, 2014 and December 31, 2013.
 The use of a higher discount rate would result in a lower fair value, and conversely the use of a lower discount rate would result in a higher fair value.
-Given that the loans have no prepayment penalties, assuming that the loan is outperforming underwriting and market interest rates have declined, the lower interest rate would result in a higher fair value of the investment; however, due to the lack of prepayment penalties, the Company does not believe that any significant value in excess of the par value would ever be realized.
-Therefore, the Company will not value the LMM loans at a value in excess of the principal amount due.
-Generally, following the origination of a LMM debt investment, the LMM debt investment is carried at cost, which is principal less fees received.
-The fair value of these investments may continue to be equal to the cost basis to the extent that the investment company continues to perform in accordance with expectations and there is no indication of a decline in fair value.
+Given that the loans generally have no prepayment penalties, assuming that the loan is outperforming underwriting and market interest rates have declined, the lower interest rate would result in a higher fair value of the investment; however, due to the lack of prepayment penalties, the Company does not believe that any significant value in excess of the par value would ever be realized.
+Therefore, the Company will not value the LMM loans and Private Loans at a value in excess of the principal amount due.
+Generally, following the origination of these debt investments, the investments are carried at cost, which is principal less unamortized fees.
+The fair value of these investments may continue to be equal to the cost basis to the extent that the investment company continues to perform in accordance with expectations and there is no indication of a change in fair value.

-The fair value determination for the private placement investments was based upon quotes obtained through a third party pricing service.
+The fair value determination for the private placement investments was generally based upon quotes obtained through a third party pricing service.
 If available and determined to be reliable, the Company uses the third party quotes, to estimate the fair value of its private placement investments owned.
 The inputs for determining the third party quotes are often unobservable to the Company.
 These valuations consist of a combination of observable inputs in non-active markets for which sufficient observable inputs were available to determine the fair value of these investments, observable inputs in the non-active market for which sufficient observable inputs were not available to determine the fair value of these investments and unobservable inputs.
 The third party quotes are reviewed and discussed with the Company's Sub-Adviser.
-As a result, a portion of the Company's private placement investments was categorized as Level 2 as of December 31, 2013 and none of the Company's private placement investments was categorized as Level 2 as of June 30, 2014.
-For the private placement investments for which sufficient observable inputs were not available to determine the fair value of the investments, the Company categorized such investments as Level 3 as of June 30, 2014 and December 31, 2013.
+As a result, a portion of the Company's private placement investments was categorized as Level 2 as of December 31, 2013 and none of the Company's private placement investments was categorized as Level 2 as of September 30, 2014.
+For the private placement investments for which sufficient observable to determine the fair value of the investments as Level 3 as of September 30, 2014 and December 31, 2013.